ethtags/backend/README.md

 ## API Schema

 Notes:
- * Client should support cookies.
+ * Client should support persistent cookies.
 The backend sets a cookie with a session id after a user creates a nametag or vote.
 This is then used by the backend to determine whether a user can edit a vote, delete a vote, etc.

 ```
 GET     /{address}/tags/